Skip to Content

 Veterans Dependency and Indemnity Compensation (DIC) is a monetary benefit for veteran families.
 It is offered to surviving family members of deceased veterans through the U.S. Department of Veterans Affairs (VA).
 This form of compensation is for those who have lost a loved one to a service-related injury or illness.

 Family members may be eligible for VA DIC if a loved one died from an asbestos illness related to their time serving in the military.
-Mesothelioma is considered a service-related disease when veterans develop the cancer from exposure during their time in the military.
+Mesothelioma is considered a service-related disease when veterans develop the cancer from asbestos exposure during their time in the military.

 To seek DIC, loved ones must first file a VA claim.
 VA claims have different programs for compensation awards, one of which is DIC.